nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

    #.
 After reboot, the board connects to the nRF Cloud, and the pattern disappears from the web page.
 #.
 Observe that LED 4 is turned on to indicate that the connection is established.
 #.
 Observe that the device count on your nRF Cloud dashboard is incremented by one.
 #.
-Select the device from your device list on nRF Cloud, and observe that sensor data is received from the board.
+Select the device from your device list on nRF Cloud, and observe that sensor data and modem information is received from the board.
 #.
 Toggle switch 1 to simulate flipping the board orientation.
 #.
 Set switch 2 in the position marked **N.C.** and observe that simulated GPS data is sent to the nRF Cloud.
 #.
 Optionally send AT commands from the terminal, and observe that the reponse is received.